-Ocala Horse Life
+Ocala Horse Life and Horse Shows

 Horse farms create stunning vistas of endless green grass accented by black horse fencing and majestic oak trees.
 Here, future racing thorobreds and horse show champions are born.
 A visit to a one of the many horse farms open to the public is a must.

 Florida Horse Park, an attraction in itself, is the center of horse shows for North Central Florida.
 Skilled jumpers or disciplined dressage riders compete for ribbons almost every weekend.

 Canterbury Showplace is a beautiful Equestrian Center located in nearby Newberry Florida and is open to horse-related events, horse eventing, and classic horse shows.
 Show schedule click here.

 Winter months bring professional riders to the famous Horse Shows in the Sun (HITS) circuit has been performing at Hits Post Time Farm in Ocala, Florida from mid January to mid March for over 30 years.